nivasquez/toolkit-for-generating-test-data/README.md

     # by default /bin/bash is executed
     CMD ["/bin/bash"]

-This Dockerfile is actually installing all dependencies for this toolkit and especially <b>samtools</b> through which we are subsetting and downsampling the files.
+This Dockerfile is installing all dependencies for this toolkit and especially <b>samtools</b> through which we are subsetting and downsampling the files.

 ## Building in local machine manually
 Execute this statement in local machine terminal